David Morgan and Mary Hinde

 From 12th January 2024 work commenced on the West and North Walls, including major refurbishment of the Bell Tower.

-From 22nd January 2024 the East Window will be removed in order to be restored off-site by our master craftsman.
-While it is absent we will also assess and carry out any repairs to the stonemasonry on the window.
+On 22nd January 2024 the East Window was removed in order to be restored off-site by our master craftsman.

 If you look closely in All Saints’ you can see the work of various eras – from the era when the church was lit with lanterns, to the installation of gas-lighting and eventually electricity.
 Some of this has been done extremely well, and some needs some significant work to ensure that this sacred space not only remains beautiful, but also safe and practical.

 The stunning timber roof, with its amazing cross-beams is an engineering marvel, as well as a thing of beauty.
-It has not been cleaned, nor had a coat of oil, in at least the last 50 years (and perhaps ever).
+It has not been cleaned, nor had a coat of oil, in the history of the building.
 The timber is crying out for oil that will help preserve it.
 To do this will require significant scaffold.

 While the scaffold is in place we hope to replace the lighting and fix the wiring.
-Some of the wiring, in the words of electrician, is the stuff of nightmares as we occasionally find sections of wiring still from the 1960’s.
-Having safe wiring and a lighting system that shows off the beauty of the space and its features, but importantly also allows for lighting that can not only allow us to see, but be used in a way that will enhance worship and other events (such as being able to dim the lights for a concert) would be an immense blessing to present and
+Having safe wiring and a lighting system that shows off the beauty of the space and its features, but importantly also allows for lighting that can not only allow us to see, but be used in a way that will enhance worship and other events (such as being able to dim the lights for a concert) would be an immense blessing to gift to future generations.

 The red carpet down the centre aisle was put in place as a temporary measure in the 1990’s as some of the stunning mosaic tiles that are found under it were in need of repair.
 We desire to lift the carpet and expose the tiles once again, ensuring that they are repaired and safe.
 Our Director of Music believes that this will also further enhance the acoustics of the church.